MalaikaPK/Poker-Simulation/README.md

 Bachelor Thesis - Malaika Pohl Khader

-Reprository for simulating a Limit Texas Hold'em Poker game for five player types under Bayesian Nash Equilibrium (BNE) and Perfect Bayesian Nash Equilibrium (PBE), evaluated with Cumulative Prospect Theory and statistical analysis.
+Reprository for simulating a Limit Texas Hold'em Poker game for five players under Bayesian Nash Equilibrium (BNE) and Perfect Bayesian Nash Equilibrium (PBE), evaluated with Cumulative Prospect Theory and statistical analysis.
 The following is an overview of the moodules in the project.

 ## Installation